idlewan/vertigo-tabs/README.md

 - Proper "tab is loaded/unloaded" support.
 Currently, the extension only tracks the loading of tabs from the moment the extension is loaded, so tabs that have been loaded before but not selected appear as unloaded.
+- Animation of the "loading" favicon.
+CPU usage seems to go up by a substantial amount when having CSS animation displaying, so as long as this stays true, the loading favicon will not be spinning.

 # License